dandean/user-service/README.md

 ### `GET /users`

-Gets an array of all users.
+Get an array of all users.
 Query parameters:

 * `query`: Searches all fields
 * `username`: The username field